sagemath/trac_to_gh/Issue 494.md

 if: Expression Syntax.
 ```

-This was originally mentioned to me "dropdrive" in #sage-devel
+This was originally mentioned to me by "dropdrive" in #sage-devel

 While we are at it: all spkg-install seem to use /bin/bash as shebang.
 While it is very uncommen to find a Unixy system these days without a bash it might still happen.
 We should consider fixing those scripts, too, or make it a requirement that users have a bash installed.